Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-73-the-noose.md

 "Until Vemik comes back," Singer noted with some indignity.

 "If he’s worthy," Loor replied levelly.
 "He must show me his strength, first.
 He must *win* the tribe back, and I won’t be easy on him.
-I don’t think he’ll fail this test, but…my responsibility is to say *‘this is my tribe’* and do what I think is right.
+I don’t think he’ll fail this test, but... my responsibility is to say *‘this is my tribe’* and do what I think is right.
 And I think, if our friends can help us fight for a young mother’s life... that’s right, even if it comes with a Giving after."

 Singer nodded, glad that their Given-Man took his role seriously.
 She’d known Loor for a long time, of course, as the Given-Man of the nearest tribe, but that wasn’t the same at all as living with him and working with him.